 Year 5 - Arthur and Bow

 Year 3 - Emily and Archie

 What is the overall aim of our Pupil Governing Body?

 We want our Pupil Governors to have an active role in the decisions that are made around the school.
 They would work closely with the School Governing Body which develops greater responsibility and ownership for the children.

 At the start of the year, the Pupil Governors attended the Full Governing Body meeting and shared their action plan.

 What do the Pupil Governors do?

-The Pupil Governors meet every Thursday morning at 8:00am.
-They follow a Long-Term Plan set out by Mr Murley and make decisions on how certain aspects are run across the school.
+The Pupil Governors meet every Monday morning at 8:00am.
+They follow a Long-Term Plan and make decisions on how certain aspects are run across the school.
 In addition to this, the governors themselves suggested actions that they felt important after taking feedback from members of their year group.

 During our initial meeting of the year, the Pupil Governors met with Mr Murley and pitched ideas to him with the intention of securing a budget.
 After some tough negotiation, Mr Murley agreed to setting a budget of £1000 for the year.
 This money will be used to fund some of the projects the Pupil Governors will be responsible for.